BMW C SPORT / GT

 The C 650 GT (above) is the more touring oriented C series scooter.
 This maxiscooter uses the same 647cc motor as the Sport model (which was initially strangely called a 600) but features greater rider comfort and storage for longer trips.
 This scooter has remained relatively unchanged since it’s 2013 introduction.
 The main updates have been changes to the instrumentation and handlebars for 2016.

 The Sport version of the C series was initially launched as the C 600 Sport (below in blue) and was offered in the USA and Canada from 2013 - 2014.
 It was withdrawn for 2015 but returned to the USA only with updates for 2016 as the C 650 sport (below in orange).
 The 2016 updates included a styling overhaul, a new exhaust, traction control, CVT tweaks and a revised rear suspension.
+This model was then dropped after 2018.

 Despite the new name, the motor returned unchanged for 2016.
 Presumably the naming switch was to more accurate communicate the motors true size.
 It was always baffling why BMW chose to call the original a 600 since this scooter has always used BMW’s 647cc motor, like the C 650 GT.
 Maybe it was originally called a 600 to better justify the GT’s higher price.